Logger framework

 Configuration of the MailAppender

-is a subclass of the LogRotateBufferAppender
+The MailAppender is a subclass of the LogRotateBufferAppender.
+The configuration

-is the same like the LogRotateBufferAppender
+of the MailAppender is the same like the LogRotateBufferAppender.
+The additional

 configuration is used to the define mail specific settings: